bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 ***Taiwan_IGS14.tgz*** contains displacement time series (*.col) for numerous GPS stations in Taiwan, which can be used as sample data (displacement time series).
 Place the following files in your working directory:

-./GNSS_StepDetection_VelocityEstimation.py
+./GNSS_CPD_VelocityEstimation_VGG.py

-./StepCNN-GNSS.keras
+./ChangePointCNN_VGG_V7.keras  (or another name trained on your computer)

 ./*.col (sample data)

-You may read the Python script ***GNSS_StepDetection_VelocityEstimation.py***, which is written based on the methods described in the paper.
+You may read the Python script ***GNSS_CPD_VelocityEstimation_VGG.py***, which is written based on the methods described in the paper.
 I have included detailed comments within the code for clarity.
 You can run the script with the sample GNSS time series (*.col) on your computer.
-Make sure that the CNN model (***StepCNN-GNSS.keras***) is under your working directory.
+Make sure that the CNN model is under your working directory, or you may specify the location of the model in the program.

 ---